 RBI Grade B Exam Pattern For DSIM

 The selection process for RBI Grade B (DR) – DSIM comprises an Online/Written Examination followed by an Interview.
-Candidates must qualify each stage to progress further in the recruitment process.
+Candidates must qualify at each stage to progress further in the recruitment process.
 Below are the detailed exam pattern highlights:

 Examination Structure